OpenMage/magento-lts/README.md

 UPS shut down their old CGI APIs so we removed the support for it from the Mage_Usa module.

+### Between OpenMage 20.x and 21.x (unreleased, available on branch `next`)

+- PHP 8.1 is now the minimum version
+- Removed scriptaculous/dragdrop.js (#3215)
+- RWD theme: updated jQuery to 3.7.0 (#3204)
+- Unified CSRF configuration (#3147) and added form key validation to Contacts form (#3146)
+- Removed double span element from HTML buttons (#3123)
+- Removed all deprecated Mysql4_ classes (#2730), if you have old modules that still use those classes, please use the 'shell/rename-mysql4-class-to-resource.php` to convert them

 ### New Config Options

 - `admin/design/use_legacy_theme`